DiptiRanjanBehera/image-generate-from-text/README.md

 # image-generate-from-text
-first create a index.html and style.css and javascript folder then write the code and then take the api from delle2 and image generation  url from image part in references   then add into your java script code fectch the api and add the generate image code in post method it need windows 11/10 os 64 bit run the code you need vs code updated version ,all the code are link to each other kindly used your api because it is limited to 18 credits only generate your own api  because i removed it take your own image at background
+First create files namely index.html, style.css and javascript in a folder.
+Write the code and paste take the API from delle2 and image generation url from image part in references and it add into your javascript code to fetch the API and add the 'generate image' code in post method.
+It requires Windows 11/10.
+OS 64x bit
+To run the code VS code latest version is preferred.
+As,all the files are linked to each other, save up everything in one single folder.
+You'll need to generate your own API as OPENAI has trial periods and is limited to 18 credits only.
+You can take any image as a background image.